bormaxi8080/osint-timeline/DRAFT.md

 **OSINT Tools, Services and Investigations:**

+EDGAR is a database of corporate filings maintained by the SEC.
+These filings contain a wealth of quantitative and qualitative information on every legal entity that issues non-exempt securities in the United States.
+Whether you are looking to study the fundamentals of your favorite stocks or to track the corporate webs weaved by a person or company of interest, EDGAR is the place to do it: https://github.com/bellingcat/EDGAR

 Looking for toilets nearby?
 We found NearToilets, a service that will help you out when you need it most: https://neartoilets.com/map

 Fierce is a semi-lightweight DNS reconnaissance tool in Kali Linux designed to discover non-contiguous IP spaces and subdomains associated with a target domain.
 It combines zone transfers, brute-forcing, and reverse lookups.
 Below is a guide on its usage, examples, and sample outputs: https://github.com/darksagae/Fierce